michelle-miller/assistant-icp/install.md

 | Reclaim policy | Recycle |
 | Path | Specify a directory location on a worker node of the cluster where there is enough space for data.
 The directory must be unique across the 10 volumes.
 For example, `/mnt/local-storage/storage/pv_10gi-postgres1` |
 {: caption="Persistent volume settings" caption-side="top"}

-### 4.2 Configure proper DNS name resolution
-{: #dns-resolution}

-The cluster must be able to resolve the addresses of the following components:

-- Cluster (ICP Cluster URL or `global.icpUrl`)
-- Tool UI (Subdomain or `ui.subdomain`)

-The service assumes that the cluster and tool are available from the same node, and therefore have the same IP address.
-If they are not the same, be sure you know the address for each one.

-Work with your DNS provider to create a subdomain on your cluster named `assistant` that can be used by the {{site.data.keyword.conversationshort}} tool user interface.

-For example, if you are using SoftLayer, log in to the SoftLayer portal, and go to Network > DNS > Forward Zones.
-In the DNS Forwarding Zone for your {{site.data.keyword.icpfull_notm}} cluster, add a new record with the host name 'assistant' that points to the IP address of your {{site.data.keyword.icpfull_notm}} cluster.

-You must be able to ping the {{site.data.keyword.conversationshort}} tool URL (`ui.subdomain`) and get a reply.

 ### 4.3 Gather information about your environment
 {: #gather-info}